stowball/hucssley/README.md

 As with `$hu-classes`, you can customise the class name by passing a map to `$property`, and you can create unique classes with multiple declarations by not proving a `$type` and passing in a `@content` block.

-### Creating new, "more complex" classes
+### Creating new, “more complex” classes

 Should you need to create classes that are more complex than what the 3 basic mixins described above can provide, you can follow a defined pattern for creating your own.
-However, before you do, it's worth having a basic understanding of the functions and mixins you'll use.
+However, before you do, it’s worth having a basic understanding of the functions and mixins you’ll use.

 #### Helper Functions